nilops/estate/README.md

 * Create your branch (git checkout -b my-branch)
 * Commit your changes (git commit -am 'added fixes for something')
 * Push to the branch (git push origin my-branch)
-* Create a new Pull Request (Travis CI will test your changes)
+* Create a new Pull Request
 * And you're done!

 Features, bug fixes, bug reports and documentation update are all welcome!